-We can eat this homemade Matzo recipe anytime of the year not just Passover!
-It’s a staple at our home with these grilled chicken kabobs and is like a pita bread with no leavening!
+We can eat this homemade Matzo recipe any time of the year, not just Passover!
+It’s a staple at our home with these grilled chicken kabobs and is like pita bread with no leavening!
 Soft and chewy, this flatbread can easily become a family favorite!

-It’s a time you can not only read about a symbolic event which occurred in the Bible but a way to show family and children what it’s about.
+It’s a time you can not only read about a symbolic event that occurred in the Bible but as a way to show family and children what it’s about.
 If you are strictly following the Halakha (Jewish law) for Pesach (Passover) then Kosher flour such as wheat, (preferably a kind that doesn’t come into contact with water at any stage during its production) is recommended.
-Since the Bible does not indicate which flour the Hebrew’s used, I’ll leave it to baker to decide.
+Since the Bible does not indicate which flour the Hebrews used, I’ll leave it to the baker to decide.

 Want a stove-top recipe for Matzah?
 Try our skillet Unleavened Bread Recipe.
 Many of our readers have commented on how they have used it for communion and other meaningful events!

 Got leftovers?
-Turn it into Matzo meal by drying in the oven then crushing into crumbs for a Matzo Ball Soup!
+Turn it into a Matzo meal by drying it in the oven and then crushing it into crumbs for a Matzo Ball Soup!

 What is Unleavened Bread?

 Unleavened bread is a flatbread that consists of no rising agents.
 Known as Matzah or Matzo within the Jewish community–it represents a symbolic element with great importance.
 This 4 ingredient recipe is a great way to incorporate a Biblical approach to the Passover holiday.